akucherevskiy/shortify/readme.md

 *another idea to speed up redirecting was using AMQP instead of saving statistic sync and wait for DB answer, instead of that send event, redirect and recalculate count in consumer*

-*did not spent time on tests but system has basic exeptions like 400 response etc *
+*did not spent time on tests but system has basic exeptions like 400 response etc*

+#####Updates - updated len of full size of URL - up to 65535